 Where GreenIT Pickup Fits

 We operate across the full spectrum.
 When we pick up your equipment, we’re not just hauling it to a shredder.
-We assess every piece, handle data destruction following NIST 800-88 guidelines, test and refurbish equipment that has remaining useful life, and responsibly recycle what doesn’t.
+We assess every piece, handle data sanitization following NIST 800-88 guidelines, test and refurbish equipment that has remaining useful life, and responsibly recycle what doesn’t.
+See our services page for a full breakdown of what the process looks like.

 It’s a hybrid approach because that’s what makes the most sense — for you, for the environment, and for keeping usable technology out of the waste stream.